 Professor of Economics and Behavioural Science

 Andrew Oswald is a Professor of Economics and Behavioural Science at the University of Warwick.
 His research is principally in applied economics and quantitative social science.
-It currently includes the empirical study of job satisfaction, human happiness, unemployment, labour productivity, and the influence of diet on psychological well-being.
+It currently includes work on the COVID-19 crisis and health economics.
+In more normal times Andrew Oswald also works on the empirical study of job satisfaction, human happiness, mental health, unemployment, labour productivity, and the influence of diet on psychological well-being.
 He serves on the board of editors of Science.
 Previously at Oxford and the London School of Economics, with spells as Lecturer, Princeton University (1983-4); De Walt Ankeny Professor of Economics, Dartmouth College (1989-91); Jacob Wertheim Fellow, Harvard University (2005); Visiting Fellow, Cornell University (2008); Research Director, IZA Bonn (2011-12); Visiting Fellow, University of Zurich (2016); Visiting Fellow, Yale University (2016).
 He is an ISI Highly-Cited Researcher.

 Latest papers below

 "Do Europeans Care about Climate Change?
 An Illustration of the Importance of Data on Human Feelings."